andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/testing/how-to-create-mocks-and-stubs-in-swift.md

         XCTAssertTrue(returnValue == false, "The return value should be been false") }</pre>

-And that&#8217;s a wrap &#8211; happy mocking and stubbing in Swift!
+And that's a wrap – happy mocking and stubbing in Swift!

-EDIT: &nbsp;July 22, 2014 &#8211; I&#8217;ve added a simple XCode Project to GitHub for those interested in seeing the setup directly in XCode at &nbsp;<a title="GitHub - MocksAndStubs" href="https://github.com/andrewcbancroft/MocksAndStubs" target="_blank">https://github.com/andrewcbancroft/MocksAndStubs</a>
+EDIT: &nbsp;July 22, 2014 – I've added a simple XCode Project to GitHub for those interested in seeing the setup directly in XCode at &nbsp;<a title="GitHub - MocksAndStubs" href="https://github.com/andrewcbancroft/MocksAndStubs" target="_blank">https://github.com/andrewcbancroft/MocksAndStubs</a>

 <div class="related-posts">
   You might also enjoy</p>

   <ul>
     <li>
-      <a href="http://www.andrewcbancroft.com/2014/12/10/dont-write-legacy-swift/" title="Don’t Write Legacy Swift">Don&#8217;t Write Legacy Swift</a>
+      <a href="http://www.andrewcbancroft.com/2014/12/10/dont-write-legacy-swift/" title="Don’t Write Legacy Swift">Don't Write Legacy Swift</a>
     </li>
     <li>
       <a href="http://www.andrewcbancroft.com/2014/07/22/swift-access-control-implications-for-unit-testing/" title="Swift Access Control – Implications for Unit Testing">Swift Access Control – Implications for Unit Testing</a>